Nao-Mk2/aws-multi-log-inspector/README.md

 <RFC3339 timestamp> <log-group>/<log-stream> <message>
 ```

-If a message is a JSON object/array, it is pretty-printed on the next line.
+If `--pretty` is set and a message is a JSON object/array, it is pretty-printed on the next line.

 ## Notes

 - Implementation uses `FilterLogEvents` per group and merges results sorted by timestamp.
 - The default search window is the last 24 hours; it can be overridden with `--start`/`--end`.
  - Output events are sorted chronologically (ascending by timestamp).
-- If a log message is valid JSON (object/array), it is pretty-printed with indentation.
-Otherwise, the raw string is printed.
+ - With `--pretty`, JSON messages in the first search are pretty-printed; otherwise they are shown as raw strings.
 - If no matching events are found, the tool prints: `No logs found for the given pattern "<pattern>" in the last 24h.` and exits successfully.

 ## Two-Phase Search (Extract and Re-search)